UniBwM-IFS-AILab/REAP/README.md

     + [Setup of the Environment Manipulation](#setup-of-the-environment-manipulation)
   * [Editing the Simulation Environment](#editing-the-simulation-environment)
   * [Contact Information](#contact-information)

-This repository contains installation information for the REAP framework as described in (hopefully link to publication here).

 You can quickly set up the framework with a provided tarball as descibed in [Installation with Tarball](#installation-with-tarball).
 For full installation details see the [Manual Installation (without Tarball)](#manual-installation-without-tarball).
 You can find information on how to customize the framework to your needs under [Editing the Simulation Environment](#editing-the-simulation-environment).